redFrik/udk18-Discrete_Structures/udk171123/README.md

 ![01circle](01circle.png?raw=true "01circle")

-now play around with the code. change things and try the different variants by commenting/uncommenting out different blocks of code.
+now play around with the code. change things and try the different variants by commenting/uncommenting out different blocks of code. try changing the number of clones created.

 also change the background, text, colours etc.